Passion, Purpose, Persistence, and Professionalism

 We Help Freshmen succeed

 Freshmen can expect an exciting and challenging first year, one that is much different from high school.
-Depending on major, students take either Introduction to Engineering (ENGR 1201) or Introduction to Engineering Technology (ETGR 1201).
-“1201” is an intense hands-on course where students learn the engineering design process and various tools and techniques used in the profession.
+Depending on major, students take either Introduction to Engineering (ENGR 1201) or Introduction to Engineering Technology (ETGR 1101).
+The introductory engineering course is an intense and hands-on; where students learn the engineering design process and various tools and techniques used in the profession.
 They also learn the art of being proactive and other paradigm-shifting concepts of highly effective people that prepare them for success in their major.

 All new College of Engineering freshmen receive academic advising through the Office of Student Development and Success (OSDS).
 The freshman advisor is assigned during SOAR (Student Orientation, Advising, and Registration).
 Most advisors have worked as practicing engineers and engineering leaders.
 Because of this, they offer special insight into what it takes to be a professional and they also know what it will take to succeed in the demanding professional programs the College of Engineering offers.